International School Yangon

 The International School Yangon (ISY; အပြည်ပြည်ဆိုင်ရာကလေးများကျောင်း၊ ရန်ကုန်မြို့) is a private, co-educational day school in Yangon, Myanmar.
 It offers an international education from early childhood (Chinthe Cubs, for children aged 3 and 4) through Grade 12, serving students of various nationalities.

 The school was established in 1955 and follows a U.S. based elementary and middle school curricula and a high school curriculum shaped by the adoption of the International Baccalaureate (IB) Program.

-ISY operates as a nonprofit school under foreign ownership in Myanmar (Burma).
+The ISY operates as a nonprofit school under foreign ownership in Myanmar (Burma).

 Organisation

-The International School Yangon (ISY) operates as a nonprofit association governed by a volunteer Board of Trustees, consisting of up to eleven members.
+The ISY operates as a nonprofit association governed by a volunteer Board of Trustees, consisting of up to eleven members.
 All parents and legal guardians of currently enrolled students are automatically members of the association.

-Members of the Board are either elected or appointed, with elections typically held during the school’s Annual General Meeting (AGM) in May.
-Following the election, the Board internally selects a Chair, Vice-Chair, Treasurer, and Secretary from among its members.
+Members of the board are either elected or appointed, with elections typically held during the school’s Annual General Meeting (AGM) in May.
+Following the election, the board internally selects a Chair, Vice-Chair, Treasurer, and Secretary from among its members.

 Curriculum

-The International School Yangon (ISY) has U.S.-based elementary and middle school curricula and a high school curriculum shaped by the International Baccalaureate (IB) Program.
+The ISY has U.S.-based elementary and middle school curricula and a high school curriculum shaped by the International Baccalaureate (IB) Program.
 The language of instruction is English with Mandarin, French, Spanish, and Burmese taught as additional languages.
 The assessment program includes Measures of Academic Progress (MAP), International School Assessment (ISA), and the Preliminary Scholastic Aptitude Test (PSAT) in addition to the broad spectrum of IB exams in grades 11 and 12.
 ISY is fully accredited by the Western Association of Schools and Colleges (WASC), authorized by the International Baccalaureate Organization (IBO), and a member of the East Asia Regional Council of Schools (EARCOS).